DipeshJungThapa/music-recommendation-webapp/README.md

 ### 3. Setting Up the Frontend

-Navigate to the `client` directory, install dependencies, and start the client(in another tab):
+In another Tab navigate to the `client` directory, install dependencies, and start the client:

 ```sh
 cd client